 IS IT MANDATORY TO HAVE A MEAL PLAN?

-All students living on-campus are required to have a minimum 150-block meal plan.
-However, students may opt to have a larger 200-block meal plan, or the super plan, which has unlimited meal swipes at the Terrace Dining Room.
+All students living on-campus are required to have a minimum 175-block meal plan.
+However, students may opt to have a larger 200, 225, or 250-block meal plans.
 Students living off-campus are not required to have a meal plan.